herbert1119/AirbnbLooksPageviewcontroller/README.md

 # AirbnbLooksPageviewcontroller
+Please use Xcode 7.0 or above to open this project.

 This is an Airbnb looks UIPageViewController example.
 In the Airbnb app (iOS), there is a "Why Host?" section, which it may implement by using UIScrollView for better animation control.